Photos: New Orleans Saints and Pelicans donate life-saving AEDs to local playgrounds and parks - NewsBreak

 Related

-'Little Mermaid' in Chalmette, college admission tips at UHC, and other schools news

-OUR LADY OF PROMPT SUCCOR: Students at Our Lady of Prompt Succor School in Chalmette will perform Disney’s "The Little Mermaid Jr." Jan, 27-28 in the cafeteria of the school, 2305 Fenelon St., Chalmette.
-Tickets for the Friday dinner performance at 6 p.m. are $35; pre-order through school by Jan.
-24. There will be shows Saturday at 2 p.m. and 7 p.m., with $15 tickets at the door.
-For information, call the school at (504) 271-2953.

-Curious Louisiana: Should New Orleans be considered the birthplace of rock and roll?
+Curious Louisiana: Should New Orleans, and not Memphis, be considered the birthplace of rock and roll?

 Lafayette resident Michael Martin wonders why Memphis, and not New Orleans, is considered the birthplace of rock 'n' roll.
 "At least a little bit earlier than what was happening in Memphis, with Elvis and the rest, there were New Orleans people like Fats Domino who were kind of doing the same thing," he said.
 "I've often wondered about that."